orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ Medium customization.
 Delete the tools you’re not using. --->

-- We use a runtime protection system that identifies and blocks OWASP Top 10 and business logic attacks in real-time.
+- We do not deploy or need installed any applications on your systems.
+Orlo runs entirely through the browser and support Internet Explorer 11+, Chrome, Firefox
 - We use security headers to protect our users from attacks.
-You can check our grade on [this security scanner](https://www.sqreen.com/scan?url=https%3A%2F%2FDOMAIN).
+You can check our grade on [this security scanner](https://www.sqreen.com/scan?url=https://app.socialsignin.co.uk).
-- We use security automation capabilities that automatically detect and respond to threats targeting our apps.
+- We use security automation capabilities that automatically detect and respond to threats targeting our apps and check vulnerabilities in our dependencies.

 ## Secure development